jesterui/jesterui/pgnr-ui/README.md

 ## TODO
 ### primary
+- [ ] update images!
+- [ ] let user rechallenge the bot when game is over
+- [ ] bot should give up hopeless positions
+  - Resign must be implemented!
+- [x] http not working -> needs https
+- [ ] wait a little bit before starting a bot game (random 1 to 3 secs -> "isStartEventScheduled")

 - [ ] only let validated moves into "game event store" -> currently received out of order with ability to insert invalid events.
 - [ ] strip down contents of "game move" to bare minimum, e.g. does it really need the fen?